OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### OWASP MASVS

 - V2.1: "System credential storage facilities are used appropriately to store sensitive data, such as user credentials or cryptographic keys."
+- V2.2: "No sensitive data should be stored outside of the app container or system credential storage facilities."
-- V2.2: "No sensitive data is written to application logs."
+- V2.3: "No sensitive data is written to application logs."
-- V2.3: "No sensitive data is shared with third parties unless it is a necessary part of the architecture."
+- V2.4: "No sensitive data is shared with third parties unless it is a necessary part of the architecture."
-- V2.4: "The keyboard cache is disabled on text inputs that process sensitive data."
+- V2.5: "The keyboard cache is disabled on text inputs that process sensitive data."
-- V2.5:	"The clipboard is deactivated on text fields that may contain sensitive data."
+- V2.6:	"The clipboard is deactivated on text fields that may contain sensitive data."
-- V2.6: "No sensitive data is exposed via IPC mechanisms."
+- V2.7: "No sensitive data is exposed via IPC mechanisms."
-- V2.7:	"No sensitive data, such as passwords or pins, is exposed through the user interface."
+- V2.8:	"No sensitive data, such as passwords or pins, is exposed through the user interface."
-- V2.8: "No sensitive data is included in backups generated by the mobile operating system."
+- V2.9: "No sensitive data is included in backups generated by the mobile operating system."
-- V2.9: "The app removes sensitive data from views when backgrounded."
+- V2.10: "The app removes sensitive data from views when backgrounded."
-- V2.10:	"The app does not hold sensitive data in memory longer than necessary, and memory is cleared explicitly after use."
+- V2.11:	"The app does not hold sensitive data in memory longer than necessary, and memory is cleared explicitly after use."

 #### CWE